jocelynewalker/STA380/Final_Walker_Seth_Nesfeder_Choudhary.md

     ## Weighting          : term frequency (tf)

 **Now, we have to ensure the words in the training set are identical to the words in the testing set.
-We’ve chosen to ignore words that are in the testing set and not found in the training set.
+We’ve chosen to *ignore new words* that are in the testing set and not found in the training set.
 This removes the 55 “new” terms from the training data, less than 2% of the training terms.
 Now, both the training and testing groups have 3393 terms.**

     ## <<DocumentTermMatrix (documents: 2500, terms: 3393)>>
     ## Non-/sparse entries: 379314/8103186